Last updated on March 9th, 2022

 Cuglieri is a village where time barely moves, a hilltop charmer with sea views.
 Check out the Basilica di Santa Maria della Neve which is famous for its silver dome and breathtaking panoramic views of the mountains and the sea.
 The village is also home to a fine and unpretentious Sardinian restaurant worth checking out.
 Hiding in one of the village’s steep alleys, ask around for directions to Trattoria Desogos.
 The food comes fast, you’ll be dining with the locals, and the antipasti, wine, olives pasta and meats are super yummy!

 I hope you’ve found this 7 days in Sardinia sample itinerary useful in planning your adventure.
-A week in Sardinia is the optimal time for getting a taste for this amazing island destination and you’ll surely return here for another summer in the sun.
-Be sure to also check out this list of the top 10 things to do in Sardinia.
+A week in Sardinia is the optimal time for getting a taste of this amazing island destination and you’ll surely return here for another summer in the sun.

 Pin These Images To Your Favorite Boards!